conery/dexter/docs/budgets.md

 On the other side, what are all those credits to expense accounts doing?
 They certainly play havoc with the balances of those accounts.
-For example, when that credit is combined with the $100 debit at the tool store shown earlier the home account balance is -$3000 plus $100, for a total of -$2900.
+For example, when the credit to `expenses:food` is combined with the two transactions shown earlier the food account balance is -$1000 plus $40, for a total of -$960.
 But here also there is a method to our madness, to be explained shortly.

 Before we get to the explanations, though, there is an important point: